Revelation of Jesus Christ

 The beginnings of Metallurgy

-Tubal-Cain was an instructer of every artificer in brass and iron meaning he could fabricate/fashion anything out of iron or brass.
+Tubal-Cain was an instructor of every artificer in brass and iron meaning he could fabricate/fashion anything out of iron or brass.

 Enoch 8:1